How to Frame a Puzzle

 Once it’s complete, make sure the surface of the puzzle is clean from any debris or dust.
 Then, use a rolling pin to gently flatten the surface of the puzzle out.
 You don’t want any puzzle pieces sticking up or not fully in place.

 Now, you’re ready for the glue!
-There area a variety of puzzle glue options out there, but I went with the Mod Podge brand as it’s one I trust.
+There area a variety of puzzle glue options out there, but I have used this Mod Podge Puzzle Glue a bunch of times and have really great success with it.

 It’s really easy to apply – just pour the puzzle glue on the front of the completed puzzle, then use a putty knife or a flat piece of cardboard to spread it around.
 Anything with a firm, straight edge, like a credit card, will work.
 Don’t use a paintbrush, as it can leave brush strokes.
 Foam brushes are fine, though!